Chinese content platforms pledge self-discipline - industry group

 Fourteen platforms signed the pledge, CAPA said in a WeChat statement, including short video platform Douyin, the Chinese version of TikTok, and news aggregator Jinri Toutiao, both owned by ByteDance.

-Weibo, Tencent and ByteDance did not immediately respond to requests for comment.
+Tencent said on its official Weibo account that it would work to create a clean and upright online culture.
+Weibo and ByteDance did not immediately respond to requests for comment.

-The platforms will strengthen their management of accounts and restrict those that spread baseless star gossip or stir up conflicts between fan groups, CAPA said.
-They will also encourage users to actively report illegal content.
+The platforms would strengthen their management of accounts and restrict those that spread baseless star gossip or stir up conflicts between fan groups, CAPA said.
+They would also encourage users to actively report illegal content.

 "The participating platforms reached a consensus that in order to maintain a clean cyberspace environment and strengthen the construction of online cultural content, companies should carry out more proactive self discipline," it said.